Skip to content

 VFDs, welding equipment, and microwave ovens interfere with 2.4 GHz.
 Use 5 GHz in areas with heavy industrial equipment.

-Wireless cannot guarantee delivery within safety response times.
-Use wired connections for PLCs, safety controllers, and safety-critical devices.
+Wireless does not guarantee delivery within safety response times.
+Use wired connections for PLCs and safety controllers.

 • Hirschmann.
 (2024).
 Belden/Hirschmann Essentials 2024.
 Belden.